 The Partnership has made an annual cash distribution of \$0.50 per unit since 2009.
 Since realized CAD per unit in 2012 was less than the amount necessary to make distributions at the annual rate \$0.50 per unit, the Partnership used approximately \$5.8 million of unrestricted cash to supplement the deficit in 2012.
 The Partnership has historically supplemented its cash available for distribution with unrestricted cash when necessary and expects to continue to do so until the Partnership is able to complete its current plans to invest the net proceeds realized by the Partnership from the issuance of BUCs in May 2012 on a leveraged basis.
 The General Partner has identified a pipeline of tax-exempt mortgage revenue bonds which it began to acquire in first quarter of 2013 and is actively performing due diligence on the remaining tax-exempt mortgage revenue bonds to ensure they meet the Partnership's investment criteria.
-During the first quarter of 2013, the General Partner added tax-exempt mortgage revenue bonds with a par value of \$38.4 million and one MBS with a par value of \$2.5 million.
+During the first quarter of 2013, the General Partner added tax-exempt mortgage revenue bonds with a par value of \$3.4 million and one MBS with a par value of \$2.5 million.
 The General Partner is also working with the Partnership's primary lender to finance a portion of the acquisition of these bonds and believes that upon completion of its current investment plans, the Partnership will be able to generate sufficient CAD to maintain cash distributions to unitholders at the current level of \$0.50 per unit per year without the use of other available cash.
-However, there is no assurance that the Partnership will be able to generate cash.
-However, there is no assurance that the Partnership will be able to generate sufficient cash.
-However, there is no assurance that the Partnership will be able to generate cash.
-However, there is no assurance that the Partnership will be able to generate cash.
-However, there is no assurance that the Partnership will be able to generate cash.
-However, there is no assurance that the Partnership will be able to generate cash.
-However, there is no assurance that the Partners
+However, there is no assurance that the Partnership will be able to generate CAD at levels in excess of the current annual distribution rate.
+In that case, the annual distribution rate per unit may need to be reduced.